chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 ## Money & Prizes
 &ndash; as of March 9th, over $14K based on only 100 players (2019 numbers)
-<br>&ndash; hope to be increased as registrations expected to increase
 <br>&ndash; all money prizes to be paid out AFTER April 18th!

 PRIZES for Zonal/Closed sections: